iejMac/TTTArena/README.md

 # Tic-Tac-Toe 5 ❌🅾️
 This game is variation of Tic-Tac-Toe that just adds some complexity so that searching over all games is intractable and some form of intuition definately helps.
 There is also strategy, opening theory, and many intersting tactics I hope a self-play algorithm will be able to discover and maybe even teach me.
 It's simple enough to understand right away but not too simple where it gets boring in 2 game.

+Update: Apparently this game exists and is called "Gomoku".

 ## Rules 📄:
 1. Player with the X token always starts the game.